-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+To complain about tourism services, contact the service provider directly.
 You may also be able to lodge a complaint with the Consumer Council of Fiji or the Fiji Tourist Police.
-Both are located at the Fiji Visitors Bureau in Suva (email: firstname.lastname@example.org).
+Both are located at the Fiji Visitors Bureau in Suva (email: email@example.com).

 The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 For consular assistance, see contact details below:

 Australian High Commission, Suva

 Telephone: +679 338 2211